Hash-Studios-LLC/VRCDownloadString/README.md

 Within the `index.html` file, a specific tagging system is used to denote the list of VIP/Patron players.
 The tags `[HS]` and `[/HS]` encapsulate the player data, signifying the start and end of the player list respectively.

 Inside these tags, each player's name is separated by a comma.

-For instance, it could look something like: `[HS]player1, player2, player3[/HS]`.
+For instance, it could look something like: `[HS]player1,player2,player3[/HS]`.
+Make sure not to include spaces unless it's part of the player's username.

 <br><img src="https://github.com/Lin8x/VRCDownloadString/blob/main/Images/HashStudiosBlue.png" width="100%" height="5"><br><br>